 Method of Payment Alternatives

 Gift cards are so popular today that it’s hard to believe they didn’t exist 25 years ago.
-When Neiman Marcus offers the plastic gift card in 1994, they didn’t promote them.1 The following year, Blockbuster was the first to display gift cards and launch their gift card program with major advertising.
 Initially, merchants created and sold their own gift cards.
 Recipients were only able to use them to buy products or services from the merchant listed on the front of the card.

-Today, the major card networks also offer gift cards, which are commonly called pre-paid cards.
-While there is a minimal charge to purchase a pre-paid card, they run on the open-loop system so they can be used to pay for purchases at almost any merchant.
+- Today, the major card networks offer gift cards (commonly referred to as prepaid cards).
+While there is a minimal charge to purchase prepaid cards, they run on the open-loop system so they can be used to pay for purchases at almost any merchant

 1930sDepartment stores sell paper gift certificates2